Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 ## Decide What You Can Live With.

-This work-around involved risk.
+This work-around involves risk.
 That risk may involve resulting in a non-booting system.
 This tutorila will ink to other documents that will help you recover from those, if that happens.
 This decision to use this tutorial may leverage whether:
 - Whether you are ZFS-On-Root.
 If not, then there is less risk of being non-bootable on reboot.
 - Whether ou can live with not applying updates for awhile
 - Whether you can follow technical instructions